 How much you pay depends on three things - your nationality, if you have a higher education diploma and the degree programme you’ve chosen.

 You may pay the statutory tuition fee if…

-- you’re an EU national, from Iceland, Liechtenstein, Norway, Suriname or Switzerland, or are eligible for student finance with your Dutch residence permit.
+- you’re an EU national, from Iceland, Liechtenstein, Monaco, Norway, San Marino, Suriname or Switzerland, or are eligible for student finance with your Dutch residence permit.
 For this you need a Type II, III, IV or V Dutch residence permit or, in some cases, a Type I residence permit.

 - you don’t have an associate or bachelor’s degree from a university in the Netherlands at the start of your bachelor’s degree programme, or you don’t already have an associate, bachelor’s or master’s degree from a university in Holland at the start of your associate degree programme, or you don't already have a master's degree from from a university in the Netherlands at the start of the Dutch-taught master's program Integrale Bedrijfsvoering.

 - this is the first time you’re enrolling in a bachelor’s degree or study programme in healthcare.
 You’ll pay the statutory tuition fee even if you already have a bachelor’s degree

 How much in tuition fees you will have to pay is based on the information known at The Hague University of Applied Sciences.
 In case of relevant changes in this information, the tuition fees will be adjusted accordingly.